KhartesViewer/khartes/README.md

 **Step 2:** Expand by alternating directions.
 Use the fragment viewer to move to a new area on the fragment and create nodes on the inline slice.
 Then create nodes on the crossline slice.
+You can also add nodes to the bottom slice; these act like contour lines on a map.

 **Hint for step 2:** Before you start adding new nodes onto the line, look in the fragment viewer to see if there are any existing nodes near